Hermaphrodite: Sequential hermaphrodites

 Dichogamy can have both conservation-related implications for humans, as mentioned above, as well as economic implications.
 For instance, groupers are favoured fish for eating in many Asian countries and are often aquacultured.
 Since the adults take several years to change from female to male, the broodstock are extremely valuable individuals.

 Simultaneous hermaphrodites

-A simultaneous (or synchronous) hermaphrodite (or homogamous) is an adult organism that has both male and female sexual organs at the same time.
-Simultaneous hermaphrodites can be regarded as both sexes present in the same individual.
+Simultaneous hermaphrodites (or homogamous hermaphrodites) are individuals in which both male and female sexual organs are present and functional at the same time.
 Self-fertilization often occurs.